 Sekaran et al (2005) Melanopsin-dependent photoreception provides earliest light detection in the mammalian retina.
 Curr Biol 15 1099 PMID: 15964274

 Do you know of a great paper that uses DL-AP4 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for DL-AP4